manos/puppet-zookeeper-config-data/README.md

                           # in path if required (mkdir -p), and overwrites any data at path
 ```

-To use these functions, you *must* have defined two variables in the current scope:
+To use these functions, you *must* have defined two variables as facts (sorry).
-(either include zk_puppet and edit params.pp, or take care of this yourself)
+edit lib/facter/zk_conf.rb and set the values for zk_server and zk_port.
+This is
-$zk_server
+the only way custom functions can access variables - they must be facts.
+If you
-$zk_port
+don't use facts, just hardcode these values in zkput.rb and zkconf.rb.

 These functions store zk data as persistent, non-sequential, and overwrites any
 existing data at the specified node.